geomarabreu/geomarabreu/README.md

 #### About Me 🎈
   My name is Geomar, 16 years old, based in Dominican Republic.
 My goals are learn web development, do some freelance gigs, to then use that experience to get a full-time job, or create a business.
-My hobbies are photography, music, reading and playing a lot of videogames 🎮 Always open to know new people, so you can reach     out!
+My hobbies are photography, music, reading and playing a lot of videogames 🎮 Always open to know new peers, so you can reach     out!

 <!--
 **geomarabreu/geomarabreu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.